kortschak/ugbt/README.md

 - list: print a list of available versions for a Go executable.
 - install: reinstall or update an executable from source.
 - repo: print the source code repository for the executable.
+- bugs: print the issues link for the executable.

 ## Installation